chanshekk/Real-Time-Intrusion-Detection-System-for-Cloud-Security-using-Spark/README.md

 It contains **100 GB of network traffic data**, processed into **2,540,044 records with 49 features** representing both normal and malicious traffic.

-For this project, we used the following subsets:
+For this project, we used the following subset:
 - `UNSW_NB15_training-set.csv`
-- `UNSW_NB15_testing-set.csv`

 ---